-The system, which Sonic calls Qflix, includes a range of products including special DVD PC drives, specially-adapted recordable DVD media and retail kiosks where consumers can go to download and burn to disc movies on demand.
+The Qflix initiative encompasses a range of products and industries including special DVD PC drives, specially adapted recordable DVD media, and retail-kiosk burning stations where consumers can go to download and burn to disc movies on demand for among thousands of titles.

 The system is based on recently approved industry specifications for recording electronic downloads set by the DVD Copy Control Association (DVD CCA).